Thermodynamics of relativistic quantum fields confined in cavities: Charging a quantum battery through motion and gravity: bounds on the extractible energy

-Let us analyse when such a situation can occur.
+Let us analyse when such a situation can occur {(a more detailed analysis of similar systems can be found in \cite{Sabin:Bruschi:2014})}.
 We can focus on phononic cavities in BEC-based technologies.
 Here we can tune the frequencies $\omega_n$ by tuning the length of the BEC or the interaction length.
 We can choose, for example, $\omega_1=200$Hz.
 The temperatures achievable in a BEC in the laboratory are typically of the order of $T=10$nK.
-Altogether, this implies $\xi_L(T)\sim0.1\ll1$.
-If we choose $\omega_1=1$kHz the we would get $\xi_L(T)\sim0.01\ll1$.
-These numbers lead to $\exp[1/\xi_L(T)]\sim121.5$ and $\exp[1/\xi_L(T)]\sim5\times10^{21}$ respectively, which are much larger than unity.
-Notice that the range of frequencies the we are considering is easily obtainable in experimental setups based on BECs.
-This range needs to be compatible with $h\sim10^{-3}-10^{-6}$ for BECs of the size of $L=10^{-6}$m, phononic speed of sound of $c_s=10^{-2}$m/s and accelerations of $0.1$g or lower.
-This combination and range of parameters can be obtained with current technology, which shows that BEC-based technologies are promising candidates for relativistic and quantum information processing.
+Altogether, this implies $\frac{\hbar\,\omega_n}{2\,k_\text{B}\,T}\sim 1$.
+If we choose $\omega_1=1$kHz then we would get $\frac{\hbar\,\omega_n}{2\,k_\text{B}\,T}\sim 5$.
+These numbers lead to $\exp[\frac{\hbar\,\omega_n}{k_\text{B}\,T}]\sim 7.4$ and $\exp[\frac{\hbar\,\omega_n}{2\,k_\text{B}\,T}]\sim5\times 3.2 10^{6}$ respectively, which are much larger than unity.
+Notice that the range of frequencies that we are considering is easily obtainable in experimental setups based on BECs.
+This range and needs to be compatible with $h\sim10^{-3}-10^{-6}$ for BECs of the size of $L=10^{-6}$m, phononic speed of sound of $c_\textrm{S}=10^{-2}$m/s and accelerations of $0.1$g or lower.
+This combination and range of parameters can be obtained with current technology, which shows that BEC-based technologies are promising candidates for relativistic and quantum information tasks.

 In contrast, optical cavities are typically characterised by frequencies of the order of $\omega_1=10^{14}$Hz and a perturbative parameter $h\sim10^{-19}$, when the cavity length is $L=1$cm and the acceleration is of the order of $10$g.
 This implies that one can tolerate extremely high temperatures before these approximations break down.
 However, this also implies that in order for the amount of stored energy to be significant, one needs either extremely large cavity accelerations or extremely large temperatures in the cavity.
 These regimes are currently out of experimental reach.